harrisonritz/StateSpaceAnalysis.jl/README.md

 ## Overview

-StateSpaceAnalysis.jl is a Julia package designed for fitting linear Gaussian state space models (lg-SSMs) using Subspace System Identification (SSID) and Expectation Maximization (EM) algorithms.
-This package provides tools for preprocessing data, fitting models, and evaluating model performance.
+StateSpaceAnalysis.jl is a Julia package designed for fitting linear-Gaussian state space models (SSMs) using Subspace System Identification (SSID) and Expectation Maximization (EM) algorithms.

+This package provides tools for preprocessing data, fitting models, and evaluating model performance, with methods especially geared towards neuroimaging analysis:

+* event-related structure of Neuroimaging data.
+EEG/MEG often has batched sequences (e.g., states x timesteps x trials).
+We are custom-built for that case by (A) including spline bases for inputs and (B) re-using the filtered/smoothed covariance across batches to massive reduce compute time.

+* high-dimensional systems.
+We are designed around scaling through efficient memory allocation, robust covariance handling (via PDMats.jl), and regularization.
+This has allowed this packaged to work well for high-dimensional state space models (e.g., factor dim > observation dim).

+* data-driven initialization.
+Because using SSMs for task-based neuroimaging is relatively new, it is difficult to provide good initializations for state space models.
+My packages includes modified SSID functions from ControlSystemsAnalysis.jl (appropriately credited and consistent with their license -- incredibly grateful!).
+By use SSID, we get really good initializations, which are critical for high-dimensional SSMs.

 ## Installation